seapagan/uprn-mangle/README.md

       needed React.JS dependencies.
    2. Once complete, run `yarn start` to run the frontend.

+The Frontend can now be accessed at `http://localhost:3000`

-Both the above scripts must be kept running at all times.
-This is good enough for develpment but obviously use standard practices to run and harden the system for any production use.
+Running the Backend/Frontend directly is good enough for development but obviously use standard practices to run and harden the system for any production use.

 ## Contributing to this project